PBR/CoSSA/rawreads/Simulation Of Datasets.md

 In more detail:

 First, the script identifies a subsequence with no missing bases (N).
-Then it sets the R region and the SNP.
+Then it sets the R region or range and the arbitrary SNP locus to a different base.

 ```{r r_def, eval=FALSE}
 sen3 <- sen3[2700:31800] # N-free subsequence